masoud-bahrami/HATEOAS.Net/docs/README.md

  Every links have some specifications:

- 1. HRef.
+ 1. **HRef**.
 Its value is either a URI [RFC3986] or a URI Template [RFC6570]
- 2. HTTP Verb.
+ 2. **HTTP Verb**.
 Its value is string, and is used to specify the HttpVerb of the link(action method).
- 3. Is Templated.
+ 3. **Templated**.
 Its value is boolean and SHOULD be true when the HRef is a URI template (/orders/{id})
- 4. Name.
+ 4. **Name**.
 Its value MAY be used as a secondary key for selecting HRef Objects
- 5. Type.
+ 5. **Type**.
 Its value is a string used as a hint to indicate the media type expected when dereferencing the target resource.
- 6. Deprecation.
+ 6. **Deprecation**.
 Its presence indicates that the link is to be deprecated(i.e. removed)
- 7. Query Parameters.
+ 7. **Query Parameters**.
 Its value is a collection of "ScalarQueryParameter", and is used to specify the QueryParameters of the link(action method).

  HTTP Verbs should be one of this verbs:
  ```c#